Reading (READ)

 READ 6320.
 Research and Literacy Leadership.
 3 Hours.

-This course provides a field internship for Reading Specialist candidates that focuses on reading and writing curriculum and instructional development, professional development of literacy teachers, and leadership in literacy assessment at the school and district levels.
-The internship provides students opportunities to apply the theories and principles of learning throughout the reading masters program.
-Candidates must be enrolled in their final semester of coursework for the reading masters degree; the candidate’s portfolio will be developed as part of this capstone course.
+Candidates engage in a research experience that focuses on reading and writing curriculum and instructional development, professional development of literacy teachers, and/or leadership in literacy at the school and district levels.
+Candidates must be enrolled in their final semester of coursework for the literacy masters degree or post grad reading specialist program.

 Prerequisite: READ 5307 and READ 5340.